teach-afp/www/input/lecture1.md

 ## Evaluation orders ##

 * Eager evaluation
-  - ML uses this strategy
+  - Most programming language use this strategy: ML (OCaml), Java, Python...
+  - Variables are bound to *values*, not expressions.
-  - It reduces variables as soon as they get bound, e.g., it reduces function arguments before calling the function.
+    So, function arguments are reduced to values before calling the function.

     <img class="img-thumbnail"
      src="./assets/img/eager.png"